BLCM/cabinetsorter/templates/contributing.md

     loot-system, cheat

-## Update Frequency
+## Update Frequency / Error Reporting

-The process which updates the ModCabinet wiki updates every 10 minutes.
+The process which updates the ModCabinet wiki updates every ten minutes.
-You can see when it was last updated by visiting the [[About ModCabinet Wiki]] page.
+You can see when it was last updated by visiting the [[Wiki Status]] page.
 That page will also show you any errors which happened during the last update.
 If you had a typo in one of your category names, or something, it will show up on that page.